cmdcolin/oddgenes/README.md

 Intron retention is a phenomenon where intron sequence is preserved in mature RNA

-It can occur in both abnormal and normal biological conditions
+It can occur in both abnormal and normal biological conditions.
+Transcript with IR often undergo nonsense-mediated decay.

 ### Introns in archaea